About cost-per-view (CPV) bidding

 Cost-per-view (CPV) bidding is the default way to set the amount that you'll pay for your TrueView video ads (when created with AdWords).
 With CPV bidding, you'll pay for video views and other video interactions (such as clicks on the call-to-action overlays, cards and companion banners), whichever comes first.

-With traditional online text ads or image ads, customers on the web may see your ad, read its text and click your URL to go directly to your site.
+With traditional online text or image ads, customers on the web may see your ad, read its text and click on your URL to go directly to your site.
 This type of interaction doesn't take interactive content like video ads into account.
 With CPV and video ads reporting, you can evaluate how engaged viewers are with your content, where they choose to watch your videos, and when they drop off from watching your content.

 How CPV affects your ad rank